-In 2020, we saw that businesses could still function and obtain leads even if they didn’t have access to traditional in-person networking methods.
-But in 2021, as more and more businesses move online, the digital environment could be overwhelmed with business trying something else out: lead nurturing.
+In today’s world, as more and more businesses move online, the digital environment could be overwhelmed with business trying something else out: lead nurturing.

 Lead nurturing is, of course, nothing new.
 And businesses already know that.
 They know facts like lead nurturing emails tend to generate 4x the responses of standalone email blasts—or more.
 They know that organizations that automate their prospects’ experience tend to generate a 451% increase in qualified leads.